FuzzLLM: A Novel and Universal Fuzzing Framework for Proactively Discovering Jailbreak Vulnerabilities in Large Language Models: Experiment and Evaluation

 \subsection{Comparison with Single-Component Jailbreaks}

 Since both commercial and open-sourced LLMs are evolving through time (\ie, better defense ability), and previous works \cite{liu2023jailbreaking, deng2023jailbreaker} did not open-source their testing data, it is unfair to compare with their attack results directly.
 Hence, we replicate jailbreaker's \cite{deng2023jailbreaker} ``rewriting" augmentation scheme and combine the rewritten prompts with our question set.
+We select 3 LLMs as our comparison MUTs: Vicuna-13B \cite{vicuna} , GPT-3.5-turbo \cite{gpt3.5-t}, and GPT-4 \cite{openai2023gpt4}. , and Bloom-7B \cite{workshop2023bloom}.
 According to Table \ref{comparison_single}, our overall result slightly underperforms single-component jailbreaks on Vicuna-13B \cite{vicuna}, but performs better on GPT-3.5-t \cite{gpt3.5-t} and GPT-4 \cite{openai2023gpt4}.
-Moreover, existing jailbreaks \cite{JailbreakChat} are mixtures of multiple attack classes; therefore, our combo attacks are more effective when fairly compared.
+Moreover, existing jailbreaks \cite{JailbreakChat} are mixtures of multiple attack classes; therefore, our combo attacks are more effective when fairly compared. (see Table \ref{tab:fuzzing_results} for details).

 \arraystretch{1}